QUB-Simpson-lab/radar/README.md

 ## Running radar
 ### Foreword
-The alpha release of radar is contained in radar.py, and will be updated until the envisaged publication of the tool.
-As a project still under development, the software will not be as flexible or robust as its eventual final release.
-Further, it is envisioned that the running and installation process of radar will change.
+The alpha release of radar is (to be - expected by 31 Mar 2023) contained in radar.py, and will be updated periodically.
+As this project still under development, the software will not be as flexible or robust as its eventual final release.
+Further, it is envisioned that the running and installation process of radar will change..
+We are actively working on improving and refining the code to ensure its quality and stability.

 ### Required Inputs
 1. A reference sequence ```--ref```